CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 restart dates provided in the restart files can be overridden using the namelist variables `use\_restart\_time`, `year\_init` and `istep0`.
 The forcing time can also be overridden using `fyear\_init`.

-Several changes in CICE v5 have made restarting from v4.1 restart files difficult.
-First, the ice and snow enthalpy state variables are now carried as tracers instead of separate arrays, and salinity has been added as a necessary restart field.
-Second, the default number of ice layers has been increased from 4 to 7.
-Third, netcdf format is now used for all I/O; it is no longer possible to have history output as  and restart output in binary format.
-However, some facilities are included with CICE v5 for converting v4.1 restart files to the new file structure and format, provided that the same number of ice layers and basic physics packages will be used for the new runs.
-See Section :ref:`restarttrouble` for details.